determined-ai/determined/docs/setup-cluster/deploy-cluster/aws/install-on-aws.rst

  Install Determined
 ####################

-This document describes how to deploy a Determined cluster on Amazon Web Services (AWS).
+This user guide describes how to deploy a Determined cluster on Amazon Web Services (AWS).
 The :ref:`det deploy <determined-deploy>` tool makes it easy to create and install these resources.
 If you would rather create the cluster manually, see the :ref:`aws-manual-deployment` section below.